SystemsApproach/tcpcc/tcp_ip.rst

 ------------------------------

-TCP implements a reliable byte stream—between a pair of processes running on end hosts—on top of the the best-effort service model supported by IP.
-This section describes TCP in sufficient detail to understand the congestion control mechansims described in later chapters.
+TCP implements a reliable byte stream—between a pair of processes running on end hosts—on top of the best-effort service model supported by IP.
+This section describes TCP in sufficient detail to understand the congestion control mechanisms described in later chapters.

 End-to-End Issues